softwareconstruction240/autograder/README.md

 docker compose up -d
 ```

+Note, if you are using the docker MySQL database, ensure that in `src/main/resources/db.properties` the property `db.url` is set to `db:3306`

 ## Development
 ### Running the database
 There is a docker compose file in the root of the project that will start a MySQL database.
 To start the database, run the following command (you will need docker installed):